hjorslev/awesome-stars/README.md

 ## PowerShell

+- [pluralsight/PS-AutoLab-Env](https://github.com/pluralsight/PS-AutoLab-Env) - A PowerShell module for creating lab configurations using Lability and Desired State Configuration.
+This is a complete update of the 3.x versions.
+Look at README.md for more information.
 - [EvotecIT/O365Essentials](https://github.com/EvotecIT/O365Essentials) - A module that helps to manage some tasks on Office 365/Azure via undocumented API
 - [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) - This repo is used to contribute to Windows 10, Windows Server 2016, and MDOP PowerShell module documentation.
 - [Azure/Azure-Security-Center](https://github.com/Azure/Azure-Security-Center) - Welcome to the Azure Security Center community repository